 - Active yeast

 - Minced dried garlic (you could substitute fresh if you’d like.)

 - Shredded parmesan cheese

 Check out the specific ingredient amounts and the full step by step process in the recipe card below!

-How to make this Easy Focaccia Bread Recipe
+How to make Garlic Focaccia Bread without kneading